 These days, digital transactions are faster and more convenient, including loans from online lending platforms.
 Applying and getting approved for loans can already be done anywhere, anytime, and directly just by using a cellphone or laptop.
 As a result, online loans have become more attractive to cash-strapped borrowers.

 Unfortunately, some online lenders resort to harassment and threats in collecting payments.
-According to news reports, in February of this year, over 45 workers of online lending applications were arrested for supposedly harassing and threatening clients who were unable to settle their unpaid online loan in the Philippines.
+According to news reports, online lenders were arrested for supposedly threatening clients (through text messages and phone calls) who were unable to settle their unpaid online loan in the Philippines.